zenitogr/rooquesty-hackathon/README.md

 - we need to revive the hope and passion in people
 - I propose to share cat and baby yoda memes to attract the youth and dad jokes for the boomers!

-Go it! cat and baby yoda memes and dad jokes all the way to LFG!
+Got it! cat and baby yoda memes and dad jokes all the way to LFG!